You're here when: Traction is underwhelming. You need to decide whether the idea is wrong, the execution is wrong, or you just need more time.

 - Have you run 3+ distinct experiments that all failed?
 One failed experiment means the execution might be wrong.
 Three failed experiments testing different approaches to the same problem means the problem might not be real, or your product isn't the right shape for it.

 - Is there a subset of users who love it, even if small?
-This is the Superhuman question.
-Rahul Vohra found that their overall PMF score was low, but when they segmented by user type, one segment scored above 40%.
-They didn't pivot.
-They doubled down on that segment and ignored the rest.
+This is the segmented-PMF question.
+An overall PMF score can look bad while one specific segment is already showing real love.
+When that happens, don't average away the signal.
 The small group of lovers is the signal.

 Decision Tree